Tanama Tales

 Here are some great places to grab dinner in Downtown Los Angeles:

-Cole’s French Dip – Cole’s claim to have invented the French dip, a sandwich consisting of sliced roast beef, Swiss cheese and onions placed on a French roll.
+Cole’s French Dip – Cole’s claims to have invented the French dip, a sandwich consisting of sliced roast beef, Swiss cheese, and onions placed on a French roll.
 Beef broth is served on the side for dipping between bites.
 They serve a large selection of sandwiches, sides, pies, and floats as well.

 Mezcalero – Traditional and modern tacos such as carnitas (pork), carne asada (beef), chicken in peanut mole, and zarandeado (shrimp).

-Guisados – It doesn’t feel right to go to Downtown and not stop by Guisados.
-Order a sampler with 6 different tacos fillings.
+Guisados – It doesn’t feel right to visit Downtown and not stop by Guisados.
+Order a sampler with 6 different types of tacos.
 Do not miss their horchata.

-Bar Ama – Upscale Tex-Mex and Mexican dishes.
+Bar Ama – This restaurant serves upscale Tex-Mex and Mexican dishes.
 They do taquitos, chiles rellenos and short rib chalupas.

 Astro Donuts and Fried Chicken – This place is perfect since it sells vanilla glazed, maple bacon, French toast donuts, chicken sandwiches, and chicken baskets under the same room.